Skip to main content

 RFI vs. RFQ vs. RFP: What's the Difference?

 Confused by procurement acronyms?
-Learn the critical differences between Request for Information (RFI), Request for Quotation (RFQ), and Request for Proposal (RFP).
+Learn the critical differences between Request for Information (RFI), Request for Quotation (RFQ), and Request for Proposal (RFP), and how to respond to each correctly.

 https://www.tenders-sa.org/blog/rfi-vs-rfq-vs-rfp-differences